Kubernetes Developer Workshop

 kubectl describe svc {service-name}

-📝 NOTE: The service called ‘kubernetes’ exists in every namespace and is placed there automatically, you can ignore it.
+You might spot a service called 'kubernetes', which exists in the default namespace and is placed there automatically, despite sounding very important you can completely ignore it.

-Now we have a Service in our cluster for MongoDB we can access the database using DNS rather than pod IP and if the pod(s) die or restart or move; this name remains constant.
-DNS with Kubernetes is a complex topic we won’t get into here, the main takeaway for now is:
+Now we have a Service in our cluster for PostgreSQL we can access the database using DNS rather than IP, and if the pod(s) die, restart or move; this name remains constant.
+DNS with Kubernetes is a complex topic we won't get into here, the main takeaway for now is:

-Edit the the data-api-deployment.yaml file you created previously and change the value of the MONGO_CONNSTR environmental variable.
-Replace the IP address with name of the service, e.g. the connection string should look like mongodb://admin:supersecret@database.
+Edit the the api-deployment.yaml file you created previously and change the value of the POSTGRES_DSN environmental variable.
+Replace the IP address with name of the service, e.g. the connection string should start with host=database.

-You can update the active deployment with these changes by re-running kubectl apply -f data-api-deployment.yaml.
-Kuberenetes will perform a rolling update, if you are quick and run kubectl get pods you might see it taking place, i.e. a new pod starting & the old one terminating.
+You can update the active deployment with these changes by re-running kubectl apply -f api-deployment.yaml.
+Kubernetes will perform a rolling update, if you are quick and run kubectl get pods you might see it taking place, i.e. a new pod starting & the old one terminating.
 Again you can check the status and the logs using kubectl.

 🌍 Expose the Data API externally